-Full-time graduate students must complete all M.S. degree requirements, including any elective distance courses, by the first Friday in June of the entering Academic year, unless a written exception is approved in advance by the Director of Graduate Studies.
-Failure to complete any coursework will require that the student repeat the course.
-If not completed in one year, the student's record will be closed.
-If the student wants to complete the program, the student will need to be readmitted to the program with the then current requirements.
+Full-time on campus graduate students must complete all M.S.
+GLMM degree requirements by the first Friday in June of the entering Academic year, unless a written exception is approved in advance by the Associate Dean of the Loeb-Sullivan School.
+Failure to complete any coursework will require that the student repeat the course within one academic year.
+If not completed in one academic year, the student's record will be closed.
+If the student wants to complete the GLMM program, the student will need to be readmitted to the program with the then current admission requirements.

-Grading System
+On Campus Grading System